-After a good long walk around the neighborhood today, I decided to sit down at my computer and figure out the details about registering a mixed or hybrid dog.
+After a good long walk around the neighborhood today, I decided to sit down at my computer and figure out the details about registering mixed, hybrid, or designer breeds.
 Read on to find out.

 Can You Register A Goldendoodle?

 Can you register a Goldendoodle?
-Yes, a Goldendoodle can be registered with the American Kennel Club and other organizations.
-The American Kennel Club allows certain dog breeds that are hybrid or mixed to be registered with them through a Canine Partners Program designed expressly for dogs that are perfect in every way but of mixed or hybrid heritage.
+Yes, Goldendoodle can be registered with the American Kennel Club (AKC) and other organizations, but not in the same way as a purebred dog.
+The AKC allows certain dog breeds that are hybrids or mixes registered with them through a Canine Partners Program designed expressly for hybrid dogs like Goldendoodles to get some of the benefits of registration.

 All dogs have a place within the American Kennel Club, including dogs with diverse backgrounds that don’t fit into the Purebred Category or the Purebred Alternative Category.
-The process is easy and allows for owners of unique mixed bred dogs to enjoy all the benefits that AKC offers.
+The process of signing your non-purebred dog up for the AKC Canine Partners Program is easy and allows owners of unique mixed-bred dogs to enjoy all the benefits that AKC offers.

 Being a part of a community of fellow Goldendoodle owners allows new owners to find support and commonality in understanding their unique dog.

-This unique registration also allows the owner and Goldendoodle dog to explore sport and competitive activities for those wishing to explore these exciting areas.
+This unique registration also allows the owner and Goldendoodle dog to explore sports and competitive activities for those wishing to explore these exciting areas.

-It is also possible to register a Goldendoodle with other organizations, with the same benefits and other added perks.
+It is also possible to register a Golden Doodle with other organizations like the CKC, with the same benefits and other added perks.
 Choices depend on what the individual or family is looking to accomplish with the registration.

 Individuals looking to register their Goldendoodle will have many options open to them.
 Gone are the days of Purebred dogs being the only recognized dogs.
 Welcome to the world of mixed and hybrid dog breeds!